SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The next step is to ensure that the collected source code is made available in a machine-readable format.
 Making the source code machine readable will allow:
-- To properly archive the soure code in the Software Heritage archive
+- To properly archive the soure code in the Software Heritage archive, using minimal storage ressources
-- To reuse part or totality of the source code for future projects
+- To make the code reusable, in part or in totality, for future projects
-- To search and explore the code for future analysis or research projects
+- To make the code searchable, for future historical analysis or research projects

 If the code is only available in non digital form (e.g. printed listings), you can either transcribe it manually, or use a scanner and